 CAI, a training, technical assistance, and research-to-practice nonprofit organization, is seeking a highly motivated professional for the full-time position of Coach to work with CAI’s Technical Assistance Provider – innovation network (TAP-in).
-The position is based in one of three regional hubs for TAP-in: CAI’s NYC Office, CAI’s Los Angeles Office, or CAI’s Atlanta Office.
+The position is based in CAI’s Los Angeles Office or CAI’s Atlanta Office.
 We are also open to remote candidates based elsehwere in the western or southern U.S.

 GENERAL STATEMENT OF RESPONSIBILITIES

 The TAP-in provides cross-cutting and tailored technical assistance (TA) to 47 jurisdictions (i.e., health departments) across the nation who are funded by the Ryan White HIV/AIDS Program (RWHAP) to design and implement locally tailored plans to improve access to treatment, foster retention in services, and achieve durable viral suppression for people living with HIV as part of the nation’s plan to End the HIV Epidemic (EHE).
 The Coach reports to the TAP-in Regional TA Lead and, using a practice facilitation coaching model and phased implementation approach, is responsible for working with a team of experts to provide and/or coordinate the provision of tailored TA for up to 8 RWHAP jurisdictions to foster strengthening and implementation of their local EHE plans.
 Key activities are summarized below.

 MAJOR TASKS AND RESPONSIBILITIES (include, but are not limited to)

 - Facilitate mutually agreed upon jurisdiction-specific TA plan through meetings with the jurisdiction, asking clarifying questions, and working with senior team members and updating annually.

 - Identify and coordinate resources from TAP-in partners (and other federally funded sources) to support implementation of the TA plan, with the support of senior team members who connect with partners.